...

 ⛷️ What It’s Like Skiing Niseko in 2025

 I first skied Niseko more than a decade ago, when it still felt like a bit of a secret.
 In 2025, it’s anything but.
-The skiing is still phenomenal, and the Japow still delivers, but the experience comes with more people, more infrastructure, and a more polished (and busier) resort scene.
+The skiing is still excellent and the Japow can be relentless, but the experience now comes with more people, more infrastructure, and a noticeably busier resort scene.

 ❄️ Snow & Terrain

-Niseko United combines four interconnected ski areas — Grand Hirafu, Hanazono, Niseko Village, and Annupuri — giving you a huge variety of runs, tree lines, and backcountry access gates.
-On a powder day, it’s easy to spend hours lapping your favorite lift or chasing fresh lines into the sidecountry.
+Niseko United combines four interconnected ski areas — Grand Hirafu, Hanazono, Niseko Village, and Annupuri — into one massive network of lifts, runs, and sidecountry access.
+On a powder day, it’s easy to spend hours lapping a favorite zone or hiking into the gates in search of fresh lines.

 For a better sense of the mountain layout and where each base area sits, here’s the official Niseko United trail map, covering Grand Hirafu, Hanazono, Niseko Village, and Annupuri.